Correct-Syntax/correct-syntax.github.io/content/posts/free-resources-for-digital-design.md

 ---
 title: "20+ Free Resources for Digital Design"
-date: '2023-10-25'
+date: "2023-10-25"
 draft: false
 image: "/posts/free-resources-for-digital-design/lunacy.jpg"
-description: "As a visual designer, having a good set of resources within arm's reach is not only helpful but necessary.
+description: "Having a good set of resources within arm's reach is helpful.
 This is my list of the best free resources that I've collected over time."
-intro: Digital design, whether its a website, logo, poster, or social media graphic, is like a blank canvas ready for the paint.
+intro: "Digital design, whether its a website, logo, poster, or social media graphic, is like a blank canvas ready for the paint."
-tags: ['design', 'resources']
+tags: ["design", "resources"]
 type: "post"
 ---

-As a visual designer, having a good set of resources within arm's reach is not only helpful but necessary.
+Having a good set of resources within arm's reach is helpful.

 While there are a ton of really great paid design services and resources that can make life a lot easier, the focus of this list is on **the best free resources** that I've personally collected over time.
 Many of these I've been using for years for my own [design work](/work/).